AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-skip-peer-links-on-prem.md

 ---
 title: Configure skipping of peer links for Baseline V1 in On-Premise
-description: Learn how to Configure skipping of peer links for Baseline V1 in On-Premise
+description: Learn how to enabl or disable skipping of peer links for Baseline V1 in On-Premise
-feature: Web Editor Configuration
+feature: System Configuration
 role: Admin
 level: Experienced
 ---
 # Configure skipping of peer links for Old Baseline in On-Premise

-The following steps explain how to enable skipping of peer links for Olde Baseline in your On-Premise environment.
+The following steps explain how to enable skipping of peer links for Old Baseline in your On-Premise environment.

 1. Open the Adobe Experience Manager Web Console Configuration page.